ashutoshmondal/pegasus.paraphrase/README.md

 # pegasus.paraphrase
-A paraphrasing tool which uses NLP to understand and curate new sentences(or paragraphs)
+A paraphrasing tool which uses Artificial Intelligence & NLP (Natural Language Processing) to understand and curate new sentences(or paragraphs)

 Start by using a notebook (jupyter or https://colab.research.google.com/).
 I have used https://colab.research.google.com/ here.